-This is quite amazing.
+The above observation is really amazing.
 Players from all over the country participate in the IPL tournament.
-In the whole duration of IPL history, many old players have retired and many new players have joined.
-Moreover the venue of the matches changed from time to time, but the overall income inequality estimated using run scored by batters in IPL, is more or less same in every season.
+In the whole IPL history, many old players have retired and many new players have joined.
+Moreover, the venue of the matches changed from time to time, but the overall income inequality estimated using runs scored by batters in the IPL, is approximately the same in every season.
 In addition, the income inequality we observed in each season of IPL is consistent with the upper limit of income inequality as seen in reality.
 Above all, in this analysis process, there is no ambiguity in the accuracy of the data.
 In the process, one can consider this to be the possible upper limit of income inequality, i.e., the Gini index around 0.6.